matsui528/annbench/README.md

   ```
   In the search step, the index is read from the disk onto the memory first.
 Then we run the search three times, with `for nprobe in [1, 4, 16]`.
 This creates three results (three pairs of (recall, runtime)).
 By connecting these results, one polyline is drawn on the final plot.
 - Note that the values of the above query parameter must be sorted.
 If you forget to sort (e.g., `[{"nprobe": 4}, {"nprobe":1}, {"nprobe": 16}]`), the final graph would become weird.
-- We don't exhaustively evaluate all parameter combinations (e.g., M={4,8,16} * nlist={100, 200, 400} could result in nine indices).
-Instead, we evaluate some typical parameter configurations only, e.g., {M=4, nlist=100}, {M=8, nlist=100}, and so on.
-This is because nobody can check all parameter combinations for their own large-scale data in the real world scenario.
-We believe the scores with typical parameter settings are more important.
-A good algorithm should achieve a good result with the default parameter.

 ### Dynamic configuration from the command line
 - In addition to editing the config files, you can override values from the commandline thanks to [hydra](https://hydra.cc/), e.g, `python run.py interim=SOMEWHERE/LARGEHDD/interim`.